 The only slightly intelligent thing you could do was put +AAAA at the front of your business name in really small font so you appeared at the front of the driving school section.
 Apart from that, the biggest adverts would win the most enquiries.
 The larger the advert you had, the more phone calls you would get.
 It was that simple.
-That’s why companies like AA and BSM thrived, they had the capital and the easiest way to wipe away the minnows like I was by paying for a full page advert in every location across the UK.
-AA, BSM and RED when they emerged used to win all the quality work whilst the other independent instructors and myself would get the crumbs or the price checker pupils.
-Through serving pupils well and being quite good on the phone I was able to keep myself busy.
+That’s why the larger companies thrived, they had the capital and the easiest way to wipe away the minnows like myself by paying for a full page advert in every location across the UK.
+When they emerged, they used to win all of the quality work while independent instructors would get the crumbs or the price checker pupils.
+Through serving pupils well and being quite good on the phone, I was able to keep myself busy.

 Fortunately, times have changed.
 As you know the Yellow Pages that used to be dropped on your door step once a year has virtually disappeared and your local curry house leaflet is thicker than the Yellow Pages.

 It’s all about Google now and, without boring you too much, my second company is a marketing company specialising in website design and SEO.
 I have countless driving schools calling up my marketing company asking for a website like driveJohnson’s.
 We don’t say too much, we just say we can’t help.
 Even if we could help, I doubt they would pay £30,000 for a like for like website (over 700 pages).
 We probably have the best looking website on Google and if I see a competitor build something similar, guess what?
 I will change things and better it!